rockthejvm/rockthejvm-site/src/content/articles/things-that-dont-make-sense-scala-loops.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

+This article is for 1) programmers who are just getting started with Scala and 2) for Scala teachers.

+## Introduction

 I wrote an article not too long ago on why [learning variables in Scala doesn't make sense](/articles/things-that-dont-make-sense-scala-variables), and likewise teaching variables as one of the first concepts also doesn't make sense.
 In this article I'm going to expand that idea to the lovely loops.

-This article is for 1) programmers who are just getting started with Scala and 2) for Scala teachers.

 ## What many start with